Overview

 Ensuring a just transition to a Net Zero future in Southeast Asia is imperative for achieving inclusive growth in the region's predominantly emerging economies.
 This journey involves addressing unique challenges, including reliance on primary and extractive industries, the entrenched use of fossil fuels in the energy mix, and the fragmented nature of agricultural production.
 A successful transition requires engaging companies and communities dependent on carbon-intensive activities, guiding them towards sustainable alternatives, or even fostering new businesses integral to the Net Zero economy.
 Only through such inclusive efforts can Southeast Asia realise a Net Zero future with equitable societal benefits.

 We recognise the important role we play to enable and accelerate this process through the financing and investment decisions we make.
+As a member of the Net Zero Banking Alliance, we aim to align our financing and investments with Net Zero by 2050, limiting the temperature increase to 1.5 degrees Celsius by 2100.
+This means reducing client emissions and achieving carbon neutrality in our portfolios.
+We are taking a calculated approach to addressing climate change, with significant work ahead to develop the right strategies and enact necessary changes, both internally and with our clients.
 As such, in line with our commitment to achieve Net Zero by 2050, we have developed sector-specific 2030 climate targets and accompanying transition plans for some of the most carbon-intensive sectors in our portfolio to manage our Scope 3 financed emissions.

 In 2022, targets were established for the Coal and Cement sectors, followed by targets for the Power and Palm Oil sectors in 2023.
-In our latest version of Our Path to Net Zero: Charting a Course to Decarbonisation Whitepaper, we are additionally announcing our targets for the Oil and Gas and Real Estate sectors.
+In our latest version of Our Path to Net Zero: Charting a Course to Decarbonisation Whitepaper, we announced our targets for the Oil and Gas and Real Estate sectors.
 Our targets cover the majority of our financed emissions, and are designed to put us on the path to Net Zero financed emissions by 2050.

-Scope 1 and 2 Metrics
+Scope 1 and 2

 • Scope 1: Direct emissions from on-site fuel combustion, company-owned vehicles, and refrigerant leaks.